NetwerkExamineringDigitalisering/NED-OOAPI/doc/diagrams/flow2.md

 ### Remarks
 - id of the offering (zitting) is created by sender (Toetsplanning).
 - Toetsafname makes a PUT endpoint available.
 - Object Offering has no state, so we add the state in the consumer extention.
-We support "active", "cancelled"
+We support "active", "canceled"
 - attributes:
 	- primaryCode.codeType is "identifier"? primaryCode.code doesn't have to be unqiue, must be recognised by afnameleider.
 	- For LanguageTypedString : value nl-nl is valid and supported, all other values will be ignored.